-The original "Legion of the Eagle" was a military unit of the Roman Empire tasked with defending the Empire against the barbarians and refers to the Legio IX Hispana (Spanish Legion), which was founded by Julius Caesar and re-activated by Caesar Augustus.
+The original "Legion of the Eagle" was a military unit of the Roman Empire tasked with defending the Empire against the barbarians and specifically refers to the Legio IX Hispana (Spanish Legion), which was founded by Julius Caesar and re-activated by Caesar Augustus.
 It served mainly in Spain, Britain, and Germany.
-Their principal headquarters became York, and their mascot was the eagle.
+Their principal headquarters became York.
+Although their mascot was a bull, the eagle refers to the Roman eagle carried by all Roman legions.
 They earned their name, Hispana (Hispanic), during the Cantabrian Wars in Spain.
-Its Spanish home is León, its Germanic home is Speyer in the historic Duchy of Franconia, and its Italian home is Aquilea in the historic sovereign Patriarchate of Aquilea in Imperial Italy.
+Its Spanish home is Leˇn, its Germanic home is Speyer in the historic Duchy of Franconia, and its Italian home is Aquilea in the historic sovereign Patriarchate of Aquilea in Imperial Italy.
 The Legion was formally consecreated to Our Lord in 2020.
 In addition to the patronage of Christ, the patron saint of the Legion is Saint Patrick, the British Roman best known as Apostle to the Irish.
 The principle feast days are those of Corpus Christi, the Sacred Heart, and St. Patrick.

-Legion of the Eagle and the Grand Cross of St. Stephen
+History of the Royal Order of St. Stephen